benlaud/hatch/README.md

 ## Stylesheet Folder Structure

-  * `style.css`: Do not worry about this file.
-(For some reason) it's required by WordPress.
-All styling are handled in the Sass files described below
+  * `style.css`: (Used for theme description/details) All styling are handled in the Sass files described below

   * `scss/app.scss`: Sass imports for global config, foundation and site structure